o3de/o3de.org/content/docs/user-guide/components/development/entity-system-pg-components-ebuses-best-practices.md

 ## Avoid Using Type Definitions for Serialized Data

 An instructive example from O3DE shows the importance of using classes instead of type definitions for serialized data.
 Formerly, `EntityId` used the type definition `uint32_t`.
-When the decision was made to change this to 64\-bit, upgrade functions had to be written for every class that contained an `EntityId`.
+When the decision was made to change this to 64-bit, upgrade functions had to be written for every class that contained an `EntityId`.
 If `EntityId` had been a class, a single upgrade function could have been written for the class, and no further work would have been required.
 Obviously, this principle does not apply to primitive types like `bool`, `float`, `int`, and `string`.
 However, if you have a specific type that is serialized and might change in the future, implement it as a reflected class.
 This provides a single context where you can easily make the conversion for the class or type.

 ## EBus Results

 Always initialize a variable before calling an EBus event that overwrites the variable.
 Even if you are sure that a particular class or component is listening on the bus, it's worth handling the exceptional case.
-This is especially true in distributed environments in which entities can come and go as part of area\-of\-interest or other dynamic patterns.
+This is especially true in distributed environments in which entities can come and go as part of area-of-interest or other dynamic patterns.

 The following example initializes a result variable before calling an EBus event that produces a result.